-La Salle Technical College (LSTC) - Hohola was established in 1973 and is currently run by the De La Salle Brothers.
+La Salle Technical College (LSTC) - Hohola was established in 1973 and is managed by the De La Salle Brothers.
 Students who attend the College are unable to gain placement in the mainstream secondary school system due to limited places.
 LSTC offers these young people a second chance to complete their high school education and gain practical, employable skills.

 At LSTC, students select from their trade of choice to gain qualifications and upon graduation receive their National Certificate 1 & 2.